Back to glossary

 Characteristics of Effective Tactical Goals

-To maximize effectiveness, tactical goals should be:
+To maximize effectiveness, tactical goals should be SMART:

 • Specific: They need to be clearly defined so that they are easy to understand and implement.